ossdhaval/mysite/source/while-coding/OAuth2_notes.md

    Interpretation of the value of the "type" parameter, and the object elements that the "type" parameter allows, is under the control of the AS.

+change areas:

+- Authorization requests as specified in [RFC6749],
+- Device Authorization Request as specified in [RFC8628],
+- Backchannel Authentication Requests as defined in [OpenID.CIBA].